• Skip to primary navigation

 • Swiss Cheese: I included shredded Swiss cheese.

 • Sauerkraut: I always have some homemade sauerkraut on hand.
-It’s the perfect edition to the egg roll filling.
+It's the perfect addition to the egg roll filling.

-• Russian Dressing: My preference is to use my homemade Russian Dressing.
+• Russian Dressing: I prefer to use my homemade Russian Dressing.
 However, in a pinch, you can use store-bought Thousand Island Dressing.

 • Egg Roll Wrappers: I used store-bought egg roll wrappers.